sergio78180/centreon/doc/en/user/configuration/10advanced_configuration/01macros.rst

    The use of these macros is not recommended because the search for a value of a setting of an object from another object is a consumer in terms of resources.

 .. warning::
-   The enabling of the setting **Enabling optimisations of large installations** makes it impossible to use environment macros.
+   The enabling of the setting **Use large installation tweaks** makes it impossible to use environment macros.